 in marginalized communities in rural Belize

-The project will improve the health and well-being of 687 students, 15 teachers and 9 parents from 3 public primary schools as well as 24 women and their families (approximately 70 people) in 3 communities in southern Belize:
+The project improved the health and well-being of 700 students, 28 teachers and 6 parents from 3 public primary schools as well as 28 women and their families (103 people) in 3 communities in southern Belize:

-To promote healthier lifestyle habits among students the project will work with a summer club and one student club in each school.
-Clubs will participate in:
+To promote healthier lifestyle habits among students the project worked with a summer club and one student club in each school.
+Clubs participated in:

-To strengthen health and financial stability of women and relatives living in their household the project will work with one women group in each community.
-Groups will participate in lessons - that focus on nutrition, food security and hygiene - while learning to build and manage greenhouses and nurseries for trees and flowers.
+To strengthen health and financial stability of women and relatives living in their household the project worked with one women group in each community.
+Groups participated in lessons - centered on nutrition, food security and hygiene - while learning to build and manage greenhouses and nurseries for trees and flowers.

-To raise awareness about the importance of nutrition, food security and the project progress, community events will be implemented in each participating village and communication products will be presented to the general public (via radio and social media).
-Events will include:
+To raise awareness about the importance of nutrition, food security and the project progress, community events were implemented at each participating village and communication products were presented to the general public (via radio and social media).
+Events included: